 - Remote Desktop Connection

 What’s a Remote Desktop Connection?
-It’s the feature in Windows 10 that allows the “master machine” to have control over the slave computers and all other resources.
+Windows 10 allows the “master machine” to have control over the slave computers and all other resources.

-What it means is that the master computer controls the slave machines in a way that the latter mirror-display the former’s screen.
+It means that the master computer controls the slave machines so that the latter mirror-display the former’s screen.
 As you know, remote assistance primarily functions as an educational tool.
-It helps a remote technician or product support representative to show a user how to adjust graphics settings and access applications by moving the mouse on their screen.
+It helps a remote technician or product support representative show a user how to adjust graphics settings and access applications by moving the mouse on their screen.

-However, while it’s true that it’s a functionality that’s present in machines running in both Windows versions, only Pro computers can get accessed from home; you can only control Home computers from work.
-That said, if you’re a small business owner, another reason to get Windows 10 Professional is the Remote Desktop Connection feature.
+However, while it’s true that it’s a functionality present in machines running in both Windows versions, only Pro computers can get accessed from Home; you can only control Home computers from work.
+If you’re a small business owner, another reason to get Windows 10 Professional is the Remote Desktop Connection feature.

 - Trusted Boot

-Another feature that may work wonders for you when using Windows 10 Pro is the Trusted Boot, which protects your computer from malicious software that provides access to unauthorized users.
+Another feature that may work wonders when using Windows 10 Pro is the Trusted Boot, which protects your computer from malicious software that provides access to unauthorized users.
 It works hand-in-hand with Secure Boot in protecting your system from malware by implementing a component checkup before starting to load everything during the startup process.
-Any user can benefit from this functionality in terms of achieving peace of mind, but businesses that regularly face cybersecurity threats like DDoS attacks will surely find it more valuable.
+Any user can benefit from this functionality to achieve peace of mind, but businesses that regularly face cybersecurity threats like DDoS attacks will find it more valuable.

-Formerly known as Windows Server Virtualization, Hyper-V can create virtual machines in devices running in Windows OS.
-It can virtualize operating systems as well as the entire hardware components of a computer, such as network switches and hard-drives.
-Although not many people would want to use this feature, the idea of having something that functions like a built-in virtual box is going to be interesting for those who want to move from one active virtual machine to another server with minimal downtime.
-Not to mention the fact that it will also result in lower total cost of ownership or TCO due to lower cooling and management costs, as well as hardware and energy requirements.
+Formerly known as Windows Server Virtualization, Hyper-V can create virtual machines in devices running on Windows OS.
+It can virtualize operating systems and the fundamental hardware components of a computer, such as network switches and hard drives.
+Although not many people would want to use this feature, having something that functions like a built-in virtual box is going to be interesting for those who want to move from one active virtual machine to another server with minimal downtime.
+Not to mention the fact that it will also result in a lower total cost of ownership or TCO due to more insufficient cooling and management costs, as well as hardware and energy requirements.

-Not all PCs have the necessary power to run Hyper-V or virtualization software, so make sure to check it out before enabling the feature manually in Windows 10 Pro.
+Not all PCs have the necessary power to run Hyper-V or virtualization software, so check it out before enabling the feature manually in Windows 10 Pro.

 Management And Deployment Features

 The advantages of Windows 10 Professional may not appeal to all personal computer enthusiasts.
-However, for company owners, it’s business-focused functions will surely be worth the price.
-Take a look at some of the management and deployment features of Pro below.
+However, its business-focused functions will surely be worth the price for company owners.
+Take a look at some of Pro’s management and deployment features below.

-- Enterprise State Roaming – Using Azure cloud, enterprise state roaming gives users the chance to synchronize their essential applications and settings information across different devices.
+- Enterprise State Roaming – Using the Azure cloud, enterprise state roaming allows users to synchronize their essential applications and settings information across different devices.
 Please take note, though, that such functionality doesn’t cover files and documents.
 It only focuses on how you configure your computer.

 - Group Policy – If you want to limit what the other users can do in your network using a centralized set of roles, the Group Policy feature can help you do it.
 It also covers security elements like whether they get to access network resources, password complexity, and if they can install applications or not.